 While you probably already know that dentures can be used to replace an entire arch of teeth, you may not realize that sometimes they can be retained by dental implants.
 This can be an excellent option for eligible patients, as the implants offer greater stability for your false teeth and can prevent bone loss from occurring.
-If you or a loved one might need dentures in the near future, contact our office to ask about dental implants in Briargate.
+If you or a loved one might need dentures in the near future, contact our dental office to ask about implant-retained dentures in Colorado Springs.

 Small metal posts called dental implants can be surgically inserted into the jaw to serve as the “roots” for prosthetic teeth.
 Traditional dentures rest on the gums and rely on adhesive or natural suction to stay in place; at times they can slip while you’re eating or speaking.
 In comparison, implant-retained dentures are firmly held in place by the metal posts; not only is this often found to be more comfortable, but it also allows for a firmer bite that will allow you to chew all of your favorite foods.